pcn/mailbag/README.md

 makeuserdb
 ```

+## The context file
-In the context required on the host, the list of domains in the `mta.accept_mail_for` list will be
+In the context required on the host, the list of domains in the
+`mta.accept_mail_for` list will be rendered via the templates that are
-compiled into the mta container so that it can receive email for those and only those domains.
+copied into the mta container at build time so that it can receive
+email for those and only those domains.

+The context file needs to be placed on the host, outside of the containers, so it can be mapped into the
+containers for rendering (e.g. mta esmtpacceptmailfor at startup) and so it can be used to
+extract required values for the unit files (e.g network variables)

+The context file will be placed in `/etc/mailbag/context.json`, and
+must be based on the contents of `examples/example-context.json`

+Unit files will extract keys from the context via jq

 ## Current todo, in priority order